+XOA is the Xen Orchestra Appliance.
 XOA is a Debian VM with:

 - Xen Orchestra already installed (nothing to do!)